-By issuing the second Green Bond Hesse refinances itself retrospectively; the funds raised contribute to the financing of two budget years immediately preceding the respective issuance of (green) state treasury bills (currently expenditures from 2021 to 2022).
-The proceeds from the issuance of the state treasury bills will be used within the framework of the state's central debt management system, and the proceeds from the issue of the state treasury bills will contribute to the financing of the state budget as a whole.
+By issuing the third Green Bond Hesse refinances itself retrospectively; the funds raised contribute to the financing of two budget years immediately preceding the respective issuance of (green) state treasury bills (expenditures 2023 and 2024).
+The proceeds from the issuance of the state treasury bills will be used within the framework of state's central debt management system, and the proceeds from the issue of the state treasury bills will contribute to the financing of the state budget as a whole.
 There is only a non-material assignment to eligible green expenditures corresponding to the amount of proceeds.
 This is in line with recognised market standards.
-For 2021, no funds for the dissolved special fund "Hessens gute Zukunft sichern" ("Securing Hesse's Good Future") will be included in the Green Bond, but exclusively funds for the general state budget.

-All state treasury bills issued as Green Bonds rank pari passu with any other conventional instrument of the respective asset class; These issued liabilities correspond to a sufficient volume of eligible green expenditures.
-Refinancing through the second Green Bond may only occur to the extent that the state has made eligible green expenditures.
+All state treasury bills issued as Green Bonds rank pari passu with any other conventional instrument of the respective asset class.
+These issued liabilities correspond to a sufficient volume of eligible green expenditures.
+Refinancing through the third Green Bond may only occur to the extent that the state has made eligible green expenditures.

-3 Hesse's second Green Bond 2023
+3 Hesse's third Green Bond 2025